iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > The app is great and really helps teaching you to run.
 I am not at 5 k yet but I can run for 30 minutes.
 The only reason I rated 3 is that it bugged quite a bit on week 5 and started taking me through the week 4 routine again.
 I was also disappointed that the voice over did not change run to run or at least for the last run of the week.<br> :date: __2021-02-07 11:05:09__

-> It would get a 5, but it keeps keeps dropping out if the phone locks or take a photo.<br> :date: __2021-02-07 09:35:37__

-> Content is great, I've just completed my second week and I am progressing.
-However, app not always reliable.
-Sometimes complains it cant load audio files and has frozen at times.
-5 stars for content, 2 for reliability.<br> :date: __2021-01-30 18:53:22__

-> Keeps crashing but great idea Started ok but since around 15/1/21 the app shuts down sometime in the first 15 minutes.
-Can leave you warming up for too long or continuing the first run for too long.
-Only when you notice and restart the app do you find out you're back at the beginning again.
-Great idea, love Sarah's voice but not much use unless this can be fixed.Now on week 4 and it's do e in twice on two runs.
-Please fix it.
-OnePlus6, all up to date<br> :date: __2021-01-30 15:52:19__

-> When the App is working it is fantastic.
-I've managed to get to wk 3.
-However keeps crashing and not logging the run.<br> :date: __2021-01-29 00:22:08__

-> Stopping talking to me halfway through !!<br> :date: __2021-01-28 21:32:47__

-> Excellent, basic, but with annoying flaws.
-I recommend this, but it is so annoying when the app tells you a run is complete, but all record of it is then lost as you haven't manually saved it.
-Then having reminder alarms to run going off while you're running is just silly.
-Five starts with a bit more thought in usability.<br> :date: __2021-01-27 08:02:44__

 #### 2-star reviews